irschad/mongodbonk8s/README.md

 ## Steps to Deploy MongoDB and Mongo Express

 ### 1. Set Up Minikube
-1. Install Minikube.
+- Install Minikube.
-Start Minikube with Docker as the driver: minikube start --driver=docker
+- Start Minikube with Docker as the driver: 'minikube start --driver=docker'
-Verify Minikube status:
+- Verify Minikube status: 'minikube status'
-minikube status
 Note: kubectl is installed as a dependency during Minikube installation.

 ### 2. Deploy MongoDB
-Create a Secret for the MongoDB username and password.
+- Create a Secret for the MongoDB username and password.
-Deploy MongoDB using a Kubernetes Deployment.
+- Deploy MongoDB using a Kubernetes Deployment.
 The credentials will be sourced from the created Secret.
-Expose MongoDB via an internal ClusterIP Service.
+- Expose MongoDB via an internal ClusterIP Service.

 ### 3. Deploy Mongo Express
-Create a ConfigMap to store MongoDB connection details.
+- Create a ConfigMap to store MongoDB connection details.
-Deploy Mongo Express as a Kubernetes Deployment, using:
+- Deploy Mongo Express as a Kubernetes Deployment, using:
-Secrets for the MongoDB username and password.
+  - Secrets for the MongoDB username and password.
-ConfigMap for the MongoDB service URL.
+  - ConfigMap for the MongoDB service URL.
-Expose Mongo Express via an external LoadBalancer Service.
+- Expose Mongo Express via an external LoadBalancer Service.

 ### 4. Access Mongo Express
 Since Minikube does not support external LoadBalancers, run the following to assign an accessible IP: